jwmcglynn/donner/docs/api.md

 ### Parsing an SVG

-To parse an SVG document, use the `XMLParser` class:
+To parse an SVG document, use the `SVGParser` class:

 \snippet svg_tree_interaction.cc svg_parse